ZhgChg.Li

 }

-// Simulated business logic: WebViewController noNeedNativePresent == false (indicating a need to match special paths to open native pages)
+// Simulate business logic: WebViewController noNeedNativePresent == false (means need to match special path to open native page)

 if !noNeedNativePresent {